Skip to main content

 • Ceramides are naturally occurring lipid (fat) molecules that make up a large portion of the outer skin layer.
 Ceramide skin care products are available as over-the-counter veterinary products in various topical forms.
 They are used to help manage skin conditions in dogs, cats, and other animals.
 Your veterinarian is the best source of information about the safety of non-drug health products in pets.

-• Chlorpheniramine maleate is given by mouth and is used off label to treat allergic conditions or as a mild sedative.
+• Chlorpheniramine maleate is given by mouth and is used off label in cats, dogs, horses, ferrets, and birds to treat allergic conditions or as a mild sedative.
 Common side effects include sleepiness, although other side effects are possible.
-Do not use in pets that are allergic to it or other similar antihistamines, or pets that are undergoing allergy testing within 2 weeks.
-If a negative reaction occurs, please call your veterinary office.

 • Cisapride is used off label and is given by mouth to treat gastrointestinal motility disorders in cats, dogs, and small mammals.
 Common side effects include vomiting, diarrhea, and abdominal discomfort.
 Do not use in pets that are allergic to it or in pets with conditions that would be made worse by increased intestinal movement.
 If a negative reaction occurs, please call your veterinary office.